What Happens When a Buyer or Seller Defaults/Breaches a Florida Residential Contract for Sales and Purchase?

 Are you a Buyer, Seller or Real Estate Agent in Palm Beach County?
 Are you under contract and the deal just went south?
 Is the title company, law firm or real estate agent/broker holding your escrow monies hostage?
 You may be having a West Palm Beach Escrow Deposit Dispute.

-According to the 2017 Florida Residential Contract for Sales and Purchase, paragraph 16 and 17 state:
+According to the 2017 Florida Residential Contract for Sales and Purchase, paragraphs 16 and 17 state:

 - DISPUTE RESOLUTION: Unresolved controversies, claims and other matters in question between Buyer and Seller arising out of, or relating to, this Contract or its breach, enforcement or interpretation (“Dispute”) will be settled as follows: